jmert/AssociatedLegendrePolynomials.jl/docs/src/man/legendre.md

 ```

 ## [Custom normalizations](@id legendre_customnorm)
-`CMB.Legendre` provides the standard and spherical harmonic normalizations by default, but
+`Legendre` provides the standard and spherical harmonic normalizations by default, but
 arbitrary normalizations are also supported.
 The mile-high overview is that the initial condition and recurrence relation (r.r.)
 coefficients are all methods which dispatch on a normalization trait type, so a new